Ocean County Government logo

 (732) 929-4769

-Cedar Bridge Tavern Historic Site is open to the public:
+Cedar Bridge Tavern Historic Site is open:

-Monday; 9 AM – 4 PM
+Weekdays: Monday, Thursday, Friday; 9 AM – 4 PM,

-Friday; 9 AM – 4 PM
+Weekends: Saturday & Sunday; 10 AM – 4 PM

-Saturday & Sunday; 10 AM – 4 PM
+December 7, 2025; 10 AM – 4 PM

-Call: 732-929-4769 or email: CMcLearen@co.ocean.nj.us
+Call: 732-929-4769 or email: CMcLearen@co.ocean.nj.us>

 This historic tavern sits at an important 18th century crossroads of the east-west Old Springfield Road from Springfield in Burlington County to Manahawkin in then Monmouth County.
 It is on the original stagecoach route from the west to the shore.
 The road to Egg Harbor (later Little Egg Harbor – Tuckerton) is only a few hundred yards west of the tavern.
 By 1743, a sawmill, a tavern and a small village had developed around the bridge over a branch of the Wading River at Cedar Bridge.

 The historic tavern restoration is the result of extensive architectural and archeological research that has resulted in the tavern being placed on the prestigious National Register of Historic Places on Aug.
 8, 2013.
+The restoration of Cedar Bridge Tavern was completed in 2018.

+The multi-year renovation project to the circa 1816 building with an 1830’s kitchen addition took place under the direction of the Ocean County Board of Commissioners, the Ocean County Department of Parks and Recreation and its Cultural and Heritage Commission.
 The completed tavern and property now stands as a historical showpiece in the County park system.
 As one of the most accurate and authentic restorations in New Jersey of this type of structure, the project allows Ocean County to leave a legacy to future generations.

-The Ocean County Board of Commissioners purchased the Cedar Bridge Tavern on Dec.
+The Ocean County Board of Commissioners purchased Cedar Bridge Tavern on Dec.
 27, 2007.
 As part of the sale, the Commissioners granted Rudy Koenig, the owner-resident from 1959 a “life-estate” to live in the building for the remainder of his life.
 Mr. Koenig passed on Jan.
 12, 2012 and the County began the work of removing the non-historic elements from the home.
 Meanwhile funded in part by grants totaling $324,926 through the New Jersey Historic Trust, the County hired consultants and contractors to renovate the tavern.

 As part of the project’s preliminary work, Annabelle Radcliffe-Trenner, principal of Historic Buildings Architects, LLC, Trenton, conducted a comprehensive preservation plan for the site, designed the plans, managed the prequalification of contractors and oversaw the detailed and historically appropriate restoration work.